-OverviewInfogrames Entertainment SA, shortly IESA, was founded in June 1983 in France by Bruno Bonnell and Christophe Sapet.
+OverviewInfogrames Entertainment SA, or IESA, was founded in June 1983 in France by Bruno Bonnell and Christophe Sapet.
 The company quickly became the major French developer, with many acquisitions (both developers and distributors) first in Europe, later all over the world, and creating various subsidiary companies.
 In 1993, Infogrames was introduced to the stock exchange of Paris with great success.

 November 1999 is a milestone, when Infogrames Entertainment SA acquires a controlling stake in the major American publisher GT Interactive.
 It is renamed Infogrames, Inc. The US branch fully acquires Hasbro Interactive, another major player, in January 2001, becoming Infogrames Interactive, Inc. (In 2008, IESA acquired the remaining shares, turning the then named Atari, Inc. into a wholly owned subsidiary.)